 Scanning books is one of the most popular services here at Pearl Scan but what exactly is book scanning and how can you benefit from this great service?
 Let's take a look...

-Books have been around for as long as humanity has been able to write and some even longer than that.
+Books have been around for as long as humanity has been able to write.
 Before the internet, they were the primary sources of reference and many of us still love to get lost in a good novel whether on the commute to work or just before we go to sleep.

 In this digital age, we are constantly looking for ways to make things more compact and efficient and the world of books is no different.
 While there can be nothing quite like the feel of a new book, the book world has been revolutionised in the last 5-10 years with the introduction of digital e-readers.
 These e-readers have been designed to hold from hundreds right up to thousands of books in digital form.